jpilla/aws-rag-pipeline/README.md

 # RAG API with Express, ECS, and Postgres

-> A production-ready Retrieval-Augmented Generation (RAG) API built with TypeScript, Express, AWS ECS/Fargate, PostgreSQL with pgvector, and OpenAI embeddings.
+> A Retrieval-Augmented Generation (RAG) API built with TypeScript, Express, AWS ECS/Fargate, PostgreSQL with pgvector, and OpenAI embeddings.
 Designed for scalable document ingestion and semantic search.

 ---